-It will be smarter to look for a job from home and maybe travel for interviews and apartment hunt.
+It will be wiser to look for a job from home and maybe travel for interviews and an apartment hunt.
 Otherweise you might spend 4–6 months looking for a job in the Netherlands and doing nothing.

-And even if you do get laid off for whatever reason, you’ll receive unemployment benefits that can sustain you for months.
+And even if you get laid off for some reason, you’ll receive unemployment benefits that can sustain you for months or even years.

-The Netherlands experiences labor shortage in many fields, that offer good chances for foreigners to be hired.
+The Netherlands experiences a labor shortage in many fields that offer good chances for foreigners to be hired.

-Most open vacancies are in technical professions such as construction, industry, and technology, but employers in ICT, healthcare, logistics, pedagogical and agricultural professions, and service areas such as cleaning and catering, also need staff.
+Most open vacancies are in technical professions such as construction, industry, and technology, but employers in ICT, healthcare, logistics, pedagogical and agricultural jobs, and service areas such as cleaning and catering also need personnel.

 In terms of employment, about 75% of people aged 15 to 64 in Germany have a paid job.
 79% of men are employed, compared with 72% of women.

 In Germany, more than 5% of employees work very long hours, which is more than 12 times more than in the Netherlands.
-In terms of vacation, German employees receive between 25 and 30 free working days per year.
+Regarding vacation, German employees receive between 25 and 30 free working days annually.

 Typical German organizational structure is very hierarchical where job position and responsibility are strictly in line, working relationships more official and straightforward.

 It’s not common to spend private time with your colleagues after work.
-Dividing private and work life is important, here Dutch and German are pretty similar.
+Separating personal and work life is important; here, Dutch and German are pretty similar.

-All foreigners who live and work in the Netherlands are required to pay into the Dutch social security system and in return can claim various government benefits.
+All foreigners who live and work in the Netherlands are required to pay contributions to the Dutch social security system, and, in return, they can claim various government benefits.

-However, healthcare in the Netherlands is not covered under Dutch social security, so all residents in the Netherlands are required to enroll with a health insurance provider on their own.
+However, healthcare in the Netherlands isn’t covered under Dutch social security, so all residents in the Netherlands are required to enroll with a health insurance provider on their own.

-In Germany it works in the same way as in the Netherlands, employees pay regular contributions from their salary and receive support from the government when needed.
+In Germany, social security works the same way as in the Netherlands; employees pay regular contributions from their salary and receive support from the government when needed.

-One main difference is health care also a part of social security, worker pays only half of the cost, the rest is on an employer.
+One main difference is healthcare is also a part of social security.
+Workers pay only half of the cost; the rest is on an employer.

 The mandatory Social Security System in Germany consists of health insurance, long-term care and nursing insurance, pension insurance, unemployment insurance as well as accident insurance.

-Maternity and paternity leave exist too, together with child support, but only the last one is a part of social security.
-Maternity and paternity leave lies more in the responsibility of the employer.
+German employers also secure maternity and paternity leaves.
+Besides, child support is a part of social security.
+In contrast, maternity and paternity leave lies more in the employer’s responsibility.

-Same as in the Netherlands a fixed percentage of employee’s monthly salary goes to contribute these social security funds.
+Like in the Netherlands, a fixed percentage of an employee’s monthly salary contributes to these social security funds.

-Same as in Germany, everyone needs health insurance in order to live or even visit the Netherlands.
+Like in Germany, everyone needs health insurance to live or even visit the Netherlands.
 The most basic health insurance has a minimum payment of 385 EUR per year.

-However, in the case of employment, an employer will pay a small percentage towards medical coverage as well, however, this depends on the company and contract.
+However, in the case of employment, an employer will pay a small percentage towards medical coverage as well.
+However, this depends on the company and the contract.

-Expats can choose from the wide range of international health insurers in the Netherlands include:
+Expats can choose from the wide range of international health insurers in the Netherlands, including: